abhinayakumar130/tech_eazy_devops_abhinayakumar130/README.md

     2. Terraform backend is stored in S3.

     3. IAM role policies ensure only that instance can access its environment's logs.

+    4. Log monitoring and SNS alerting is automated for real-time failure detection.

 📝 Project by Abhinaya Muthukumar – DevOps Internship